Jules Stewart Memory transcript 1. Monorail from Breeze Hill to Aigburth

-At Pierhead Towers I'm swept into the elevator at the exit.
+At Pierhead Towers I'm swept into the elevator.
 Packed in, we stand with knees curved into the backs of knees.
 I keep my place at the door edge, facing the metal, feeling the surge of bodies behind me.
-As the doors open on strata ten I stride out, most people heading on to twelve.
-A year or so back ten was popular but the crowd’s fickle.
+On strata ten I stride out, most people heading on to twelve.
+Last year ten was popular but the crowd’s fickle.

-I cross the skybridge from the Pierhead Towers to Lime Street Interchange.
+I cross the skybridge from Pierhead Towers to Lime Street Interchange.
 From here the strata is a pattern of white lights in grey blocks against the dark night sky, illuminated walkways and the monorail's electric blue lines connect all the hubs like a diagram.
-Light spills down into street level far below, bright pools in the darkness, making the surrounding shadows impenetrable, too dark to see from here what’s going on down there.
-And I’d rather not know.
-It’s out of my jurisdiction.
+Light spills down into street level far below, bright pools in the darkness, making the surrounding shadows too dark to see into.
+Who knows what’s going on down there at ground level.
+It’s out of my jurisdiction – so who cares.

 Anyway, come on, tonight we're celebrating.
 Case 166 closed.
 Let's get to Berry-Berry, at least you're guaranteed to get a seat there and Fat Peter's concoctions always hit the spot.